6 Meanings

 With your best bloods and your anger

-My beloved do you blame me?
+My beloved, do you blame me

 Well the first two might release you

-But the last one sings in me son
+but the last one sings in me son

 Three hits to the heart son

-And it's poetry in motion
+and it's poetry in motion

-And the last one sings in me
+but the last one sings in me son

 I've read a poem by Frank Standford called 'The Battlefield where the Moon Says I Love You'.
 It's a fifteen thousand line behemoth with no breaks and no punctuation, and it's probably the darkest stuff I've ever read.
 The exerpt on the back of the tome reads: